shivangijb/autocomplete-search/README.md

-##Autocomplete Search

-Build an Autocomplete for Searching and Selecting a Company
+Building an Autocomplete for Searching and Selecting a Company

 There should be an Input Field.
 As the user types in, it should search against this API -